-- Invite the local or regional Special Olympics director to your Council to explain what Special Olympics is doing in your community and what its needs are. - Publicize the event in your Council, parish, and community. - Host a fundraiser with proceeds going to Special Olympics. - Coordinate your Council's volunteers the day of the games. - Complete and submit the Partnership Profile Report with Special Olympics (#4584). - Your Council must donate a minimum of \$2,000.00 and 200 manhours to Special Olympics.
+- Invite the local or regional Special Olympics director to your Council to explain what Special Olympics is doing in your community and what its needs are. - Publicize the event in your Council, parish, and community. - Host a fundraiser with proceeds going to Special Olympics. - Coordinate your Council's volunteers the day of the games. - Complete and submit the Partnership Profile Report with Special Olympics (#4584). - Your Council must donate a minimum of \$2000.00 or 200 man hours to Special Olympics.